At a Glance

 ✨Ask Insightful Questions

-Prepare thoughtful questions about the CTE programme and its future direction.
-Inquire about the advisory committee's role and how they shape the curriculum, showing your interest in collaboration and community-driven approaches.
+Prepare thoughtful questions that show your interest in the programme's impact and future developments.
+Inquire about the advisory committee's role and how feedback shapes the curriculum, demonstrating your commitment to continuous improvement.